11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 • What lessons did you learn?

-In addition to adding the Embracing Change question, Values & Purpose have also been added to the McKinsey interview.
-To prepare for this, make sure you are familiar with McKinsey’s values, which are easy to find on their website.
+To prepare for the McKinsey PEI, make sure you are familiar with McKinsey’s values, which are easy to find on their website.
 Reflect on how the McKinsey values intersect with your own personal values.

 Answering McKinsey PEI Questions